nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Step 7: The total User gain is printed by `Ui.printResponse()`.

-The following sequence diagram models the operation: PENDING
+The sequence diagram for this operation is nearly identical to that of ViewUserLoss, except that Transactions in which the User is the Lender are used instead.

 ### 4.2.
 Item-related Features